Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach

-Additional experimental efforts have been carried out to quantify the solute concentrations at GBs in Mg alloys \cite{pei2021grain,fu2022achieving,li2022elucidation,li2022elucidating,pei2022synergistic,yi2023interplay,zhang2023anisotropic,pan2020mechanistic,basu2022segregation,pei2022effect,hadorn2012role,robson2016grain,langelier2017effects,qian2022influence,zhang2022significantly,pei2023atomistic,mouhib2024exploring}.
-Pei et al. \cite{pei2023atomistic} measured varying Nd solute concentrations between 2 and 5 at.\%, across six different GBs in Mg alloys using atom probe tomography (APT).
+Nie et al.~\cite{nie2013periodic} reported periodic substitutional segregation of Gd and Zn solutes at twin boundaries in Mg alloys using high-resolution scanning transmission electron microscopy and attributed this periodic solute decoration to strain energy minimization using the density functional theory (DFT) calculations.
+The pinning effect of this ordered solute segregation on twin boundaries leads to the annealing strengthening of these Mg alloys.
+Similar atomic-resolution electron microscopic approaches have been carried out on other highly symmetric tilt GBs in Mg alloys, where characteristic solute decoration patterns were similarly observed~\cite{zhou2015effect,he2021unusual,xie2021nonsymmetrical}.
+Extensive experimental efforts have been made to quantify solute concentrations at GBs in Mg alloys.
+This was driven by the fact that certain alloying elements (rare earth, Y, and Ca) exhibit a pronounced tendency to segregate at these boundaries, even at low concentrations within the Mg matrix, involving intricate atomic-scale interactions~\cite{pei2021grain,fu2022achieving,li2022elucidation,li2022elucidating,pei2022synergistic,yi2023interplay,zhang2023anisotropic,pan2020mechanistic,basu2022segregation,pei2022effect,hadorn2012role,robson2016grain,langelier2017effects,qian2022influence,zhang2022significantly,pei2023atomistic,mouhib2024exploring}.
+Pei et al.~\cite{pei2023atomistic} measured varying Nd solute concentrations between 2 and 5 at.\%, across six different GBs in Mg alloys using atom probe tomography (APT).
 The observed inhomogeneous segregation behavior within the GB plane, which was rationalized through correlated atomistic simulations on general GBs with the same misorientations and GB planes, suggests that it stems from local atomic arrangements within the GBs rather than macroscopic characteristics.
-Using APT, Mouhib et al. \cite{mouhib2024exploring} characterized the concentrations of Ca and Gd solutes at GBs in Mg alloys, both with and without adding Zn.
-The selective formation of specific texture components in the ternary Mg-Zn-M alloys (M = Ca or Gd) was correlated to the synergistic effects of Zn addition on solute clustering and binding via DFT.
+Using APT, Mouhib et al.~\cite{mouhib2024exploring} characterized the concentrations of Ca and Gd solutes at GBs in Mg alloys, both with and without adding Zn.
+The selective formation of specific texture components in the ternary Mg-Zn-X alloys (X= Ca or Gd) was correlated to the synergistic effects of Zn addition on solute clustering and binding via DFT.